← Back to Screener

 About the Company

-Global Net Lease, Inc. is a publicly traded internally managed real estate investment trust that focuses on acquiring and managing a global portfolio of income producing net lease assets across the U.S., and Western and Northern Europe.
-Global Net Lease, Inc. was incorporated in 2011 and is based in New York, United States.
+Global Net Lease, Inc. is a publicly traded real estate investment trust that focuses on acquiring and managing a global portfolio of income producing net lease assets across the United States, and Western and Northern Europe.
+Global Net Lease, Inc. was established in 2011 and was incorporated Maryland.

 Sector: Real Estate Industry: REIT - Diversified Country: United States Employees: 56 Exchange: NYQ